wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/3-explore-windows-365.md

 :::row-end:::

-While setting up AVD has more complexity, because the customer is managing the VMs, it provides the most flexibility.
+While setting up AVD has more complexity, it provides the most flexibility because the customer is managing the VMs.
 However, not all customers need the level of flexibility that AVD provides.
-In Windows 365, Microsoft manages the VMs, providing a solution that is relatively simple to set up, with enough flexibility for many organizations.
+In Windows 365, Microsoft manages the VMs, providing a relatively simple solution with enough flexibility for many organizations.
 An organization that prefers pooled desktops may deploy or continue to use AVD.
 Organizations that typically want to assign persistent cloud PCs to users may choose to deploy or migrate to Windows 365.

 ### Access cloud PCs